ScryptIQ-ai/UCL-Biosciences-ML/README.md

 ## Setup

 To use the code in this repository you'll need to perform the following steps:
-- install `uv` (another environment and package manager, along with Python)
+- install `uv` (another environment and package manager, along with Python) or another package
 - clone the repository
 - create a virtual environment and install the dependencies
 - open the notebook in the virtual environment